 Last week, I covered the basics that are required as deliverables for almost every U.S. Distribution or International Sales Contract.
 This week, I’m going through the servicing lists.
-Most of these servicing requirements are for internationalization of the film, be they subs or dubs.
-Some are more for marketing purposes, but in the end it’s what the sales agent need to effectively put together a package and the film to where it needs to go.
+Most of these servicing requirements are for the internationalization of the film, be they subs or dubs.
+Some are more for marketing purposes, but in the end, it’s what the sales agent needs to effectively put together a package and the film to where it needs to go.

 Again, this list though expansive may not cover every distribution deliverable from every contract you may encounter, although it should get most of them.